3 simple steps to lose weight as fast as possible. Read now

 Adverse effects of turmeric

-The more common adverse effects include allergic reactions, stomach pain, diarrhea, constipation, nausea, and vomiting.
+The most frequent complaints are digestive: stomach pain, diarrhea, constipation, nausea, and vomiting.

-In one severe instance, an individual taking high doses of 1,500–2,250 mg twice daily experienced an abnormal heart rhythm.
+In one case, someone taking very high doses (1,500–2,250 mg twice daily) developed an abnormal heart rhythm.
+This is rare, but worth noting.

 How to choose the right turmeric supplement

-Moreover, extracts are less likely to contaminate other substances, such as heavy metals.
+Extracts are also less likely to contain contaminants like heavy metals.

 Summary